Wow, what explosive hearings in the House Judiciary Committee today as they had very at times contentious exchanges over whistleblower testimony.

 Why didn't they listen to the Capitol Police Chief?

-And if the Capitol Police Chief says that they have intelligence uh that indicates that this day may be a problem and they want to be prepared for it, and he gets totally completely and utterly ignored, and then basically pushed out and retired.
+And if the Capitol Police chief says that they have intelligence that indicates that this day may be a problem and they want to be prepared for it, and he gets totally, completely, and utterly ignored and then basically pushed out and retired, or the fact that, you know, we have on tape January 3rd, President Trump said it to me.

-The Secretary of Defense Chris Miller said it to me, his chief of staff, Cash Patel said it to me, that they all talked about on January third the need for National Guard troops uh in coming days leading up to January sixth.
+His chief of staff, Kash Patel, said it to me, that they all talked about on January 3rd the need for National Guard troops in coming days leading up to January 6th.

-And then, of course, finally this year in January, Lester Holt, I mean, a little late, better late than ever, I guess, but reported that federal law enforcement could have prevented January sixth because they had actionable intelligence.
+And then, of course, finally this year in January, Lester Holt, I mean, a little late, better late than ever, I guess, but reported that federal law enforcement could have prevented January 6th because they had actionable intelligence.

-Now, this do you understand?
+Now, this, do you understand?

 And then what do Democrats do?